 Let’s use an example to simply illustrate this.
 Say you’re measuring how many people click a certain call-to-action button on one of your product pages.
-You’ll just need to find the total visitors to that page and the total number conversions over a specified time period.
+You’ll just need to find the total number of visitors to that page and the total number of conversions over a specified time period.
 So if you have 10,000 visitors to a page and 500 of those clicked on the button, your conversion rate is 5%.

 The formula is as follows:

 Conversion rate = (Total number of clicks/Total number of visitors) x 100.

 Most eCommerce platforms come with data analytics tools that help their customers break down website statistics in measurable ways.
 This makes calculating various conversion rates a breeze.
 You can also get more measurable insights into your eCommerce store by looking at individual paths, link clicks, and buttons hit.

 Most retailers should set up a Google Analytics account to help with this.
 It’s fast, free, and powerful.
 This will track various items that are valuable to your store:

 - Website visits

 - Length of stay

 Google Optimize is another feature from Google that helps businesses understand their customers.
 On this platform, you can make multiple pages that are all live.
 Shoppers will be taken to a random selection of the pages until Google has enough data to make a judgment on the best page.
 Once the campaign is complete, you’ll have a recommendation for the best page of the bunch.

 What Are Some Ways I Can Improve My eCommerce Conversion Optimization?